 7. Talk About Structural Racism and White Privilege.

-White privilege, the unearned and often unrecognized advantages, benefits or rights conferred upon people in a dominant group, is an important piece of the puzzle when talking about racism.
-The flip side of white privilege is structural racism which disadvantages people of color through societal institutions like education, law enforcement, voting, employment and other systems.
-Reflecting upon what white privilege means helps students understand how some people receive unearned privilege while others are disadvantaged based simply by their race.
-Addressing white privilege and structural racism are advanced skills.
-Therefore, it is critical that teachers have done their own individual reflection and possess the background and skills to discuss it with students so it doesn’t backfire or lead to defensiveness.
+White privilege, the unearned and often unrecognized advantages, benefits or rights conferred upon people in a dominant group, is an important concept when talking about racism.
+The flip side of white privilege is structural racism which oppresses and marginalizes people of color through societal institutions like education, law enforcement, voting, employment and other systems.
+Reflecting upon what white privilege means helps students understand how some people receive unearned privilege while others are disadvantaged based on their race.
+It is critical that teachers do their own individual reflection and possess the background and skills to discuss white privilege and structural racism so it doesn’t backfire or lead to defensiveness when discussing with students.
 Think carefully about your comfort with the topic and do not address it unless you feel comfortable and skilled in doing so.
-Consider using a new MTV documentary film called White People to facilitate the discussion.
+Consider using a video like MTV's documentary film White People to facilitate the discussion.

 8. Encourage Empathy.

 Compassion and empathy go a long way in helping students understand race and racism.
-Provide opportunities for students to hear the thoughts and feelings of people most impacted by racism through in-person conversations/interviews, videos, photos and recordings.
+Provide opportunities for students to hear the thoughts and feelings of people most impacted by racism through in-person conversations, interviews, narratives, videos, photos and recordings.
 Have students reflect on these experiences and focus especially on the feelings of others.
-In this way, you help students be sensitive to what people are going through in these situations and promote empathy.
+In this way, you help students be sensitive to what people are going through in these situations, which promotes empathy.
 Allow and help students express their range of emotions (anger, rage, frustration, sadness, hopelessness) about what’s happening as well as listen with compassion to the feelings of others.

 9. Inspire Hope and Activism.